Autostronomy/AutoProf/README.md

 #### Forced Photometry

 Forced photometry allows one to take an isophotal solution from one image and apply it (kind of) blindly to another image.
-This can be used for multiband images from the same telescope, or between telescopes.
+This can be used for multi-band images from the same telescope, or between telescopes.
 One may need to adjust for different pixel scales, or have to re-center between images, but the ultimate goal is to apply the same ellipticity and position angle profile to the galaxy in each band.
 Running forced photometry is very similar to image processing.
 You will, however, need the .prof and .aux files from an AutoProf run in order to try out the forced photometry.